Yves Quéré: Honours

 Member of the French Academy of Sciences since 18 February 1991, he was its delegate for international relations for eight years.
 Yves Quéré was elected in 2000 as co-chair of the InterAcademy Panel (IAP), which is the assembly of the 100 or so Academies of Science around the world.
 With Georges Charpak and Pierre Léna, he has been involved since 1996 in the renovation of science education at school, "La Main à la pâte", where he has been particularly involved in international dissemination (Europe, Latin America, China, French-speaking Africa...)

 He was appointed a member of the Pontifical Academy of Sciences on 20 December 2003.
 He was promoted to the rank of Commandeur of the Légion d'Honneur on 13 July 2007.

-Publications
+Selected publications

 He is the author of about a hundred publications and several books, including: